 - Dependent Coverage to Age 26.
 Plans that offer coverage to dependent children must make that coverage available until the dependents reach the age of 26, regardless of residency with the parent, student status, level of parental support, or marital status. - First-Dollar Coverage for Preventive Care.
-Certain preventive services must be provided without any cost-sharing requirements, including co-payments or deductibles. - Limits on Benefits.
+Certain preventive services must be provided without any cost-sharing requirements,

+- Limits on Benefits.
 Lifetime limits are prohibited, and restrictions apply to annual limits on "essential health benefits." - Pre-existing Condition Limitations.
 Such limitations are prohibited for employees or dependents under the age of 19. - Rescission of Coverage.
 Retroactive rescission of coverage is prohibited except in very limited circumstances, such as acts of fraud.

 - Over-the-Counter Medications.
 Over-the-counter medications are no longer eligible for reimbursement through a flexible spending account (FSA), health reimbursement arrangement (HRA), health savings account (HSA), or Archer medical savings account (MSA) without a prescription with one exception: insulin.
-Medical supplies and equipment continue to be reimbursable. - Increased Withdrawal Penalties.
+Medical supplies and equipment continue to be reimbursable.
+With the passage of the CARES Act in 2020, over-the-counter medication resumed being eligible for reimbursement without a prescription.
+At the time of publication of this guide, this change remains in effect. - Increased Withdrawal Penalties.
 Penalties on non-medical distributions from an HSA or an Archer MSA increased from 10% to 20%. - Minimum Medical Loss Ratio Standards.
 Policyholders may be reimbursed a portion of their premium when carriers spend less than an established percentage of premium dollars on actual claim expenses.

 - Summary of Benefits and Coverage (SBC).
 For all open enrollments, an SBC must be provided to each individual who is eligible to make an election during the open enrollment period and to each individual who becomes newly eligible or who enrolls due to a special enrollment period.
 For insured plans, the SBC will be prepared by the carrier. - W-2 Reporting of Benefit Value.
 Employers that issued at least 250 Form W-2s in the prior tax year are required to report the aggregate value of each employee's health benefits in Box 12DD on Form W-2s issued for the current tax year.
 The exemption for employers issuing fewer than 250 W-2s will continue until the IRS issues information to the contrary, although smaller employers may certainly choose to report the information.
 The reporting is for informational purposes only and has no effect on employer or employee taxes.
-An IRS chart (www.irs.gov/uac/Form-W-2-Reporting-of-Employer-Sponsored-Health-Coverage) is available to help employers determine exactly what must be included in the aggregated number, what is optional to include, and what should not be included. - Patient-Centered Outcomes Research Institute (PCORI) Trust Fund Fees.
-For group plan years ending on or after October 1, 2012, and before October 1, 2019, a fee will be assessed based on the average number of lives, including all dependents, covered during that plan year.
+An IRS chart (www.irs.gov/uac/Form-W-2-Reporting-of-Employer-Sponsored-Health-Coverage) is available to help employers determine exactly what must be included in the aggregated number, what is optional to include, and what should not be included.